pusher/pusher-js/README.markdown

 #### `enabledTransports` (Array)

 Specifies which transports should be used by Pusher to establish a connection.
 Useful for applications running in controlled, well-behaving environments.
-Available transports: `ws`, `wss`, `xhr_streaming`, `xhr_polling`, `sockjs`.
+Available transports: `ws`, `wss`, `xhr_streaming`, `xhr_polling`.
 Additional transports may be added in the future and without adding them to this list, they will be disabled.

 ```js
 // will only use WebSockets